-This is why, in every lesson, students will be expanding their cultural knowledge whilst developing their language skills in a variety of contexts to build a solid base of vocabulary and grammar structures.
-This is aimed at supporting them to deal with everyday life in the countries where the language is spoken and/or communicating with visitors from these countries.
+This is why, at GCSE, students will be expanding their cultural knowledge, tolerance and awareness, whilst developing their language skills in a variety of contexts to build a solid base of vocabulary and grammar.

-Although all four GCSE exams are at the end of the course, in May of Year 11, every student will be formally assessed on a termly basis in the four skills of Speaking, Writing, Listening and Reading.
-These assessments will be carried out at the end of each topic and will allow the students to experience what the “real” GCSE exams are like and will allow them and their teachers to know what their strengths and weaknesses are so that they can design together a thorough revision and intervention plan.
+Although all four GCSE exams are at the end of the course, every student will be formally assessed on a termly basis in the four skills of Speaking, Writing, Listening and Reading.
+These assessments will be carried out at the end of each term and will allow the students to experience what the “real” GCSE exams are like and will allow them and their teachers to know what their strengths and weaknesses are, so that together they can design a thorough revision and intervention plan.

 Theme 1 Identity & Culture

 - Me, my family, friends & my relationships

 - Technology in everyday life (mobile/ social media)